BPS relations from spectral problems and blowup equations: Discussions

 \section{Discussions}

 In this paper we have shown the equivalence between the NS limit of the $K$-theoretic blowup equations and the compatibility formula with the corresponding sufficiency conjecture proposed in \cite{huang1606}.
-We have focused on the toric $Y^{N,m}$ geometries where the $K$-theoretic blowup equations have been explicitly worked out in \cite{naga,Gottsche:2006bm}.
-In the case $m=0$, the blowup equations have been rigorously proved \cite{naga}; as a consequence our derivation provides a complete proof of the equivalence between the quantization scheme which features $S$-duality \cite{wzh,hm,fhma} and the one derived from the vanishing condition of the spectral determinant \cite{ghm,gkmr,cgm2,cgum}.
+In the case of the toric $Y^{N,m}$ geometries, since the $K$-theoretic blowup equations have been explicitly worked out and proved \cite{naga,Gottsche:2006bm,Nakajima:2011}, our derivation provides a complete proof of the equivalence between the quantization scheme which features $S$-duality \cite{wzh,hm,fhma} and the one derived from the vanishing condition of the spectral determinant \cite{ghm,gkmr,cgm2,cgum}.
+From that perspective, we can interpret the NS limit of the vanishing $K$-theoretic blowup equations as a formula which expresses the non-perturbative effects in cluster integrable system in terms of the perturbative ones.
+It would be interesting to understand what is, and if there is, a similar interpretation for the NS limit of the non-vanishing $K$-theoretic blowup equations.

 The compatibility formula and the sufficiency conjecture were formulated in \cite{huang1606} for generic toric Calabi-Yau threefolds.
 To extend our derivation, explicit expressions of the $K$-theoretic blowup equations for this broad category of geometries would be needed.
 In principle the blowup equations can be extended to any geometry that engineers a quiver gauge theory, and from there to any toric Calabi-Yau threefold by proper blowdowns and flops \cite{Eynard:2010dh,Iqbal:2012mt}.
 For instance, the simplest toric Calabi-Yau, local $\IP^2$, is a blowdown of $Y^{2,1}$ (local $\IF_1$), and the $\IC^3/\IZ_5$ resolution a blowdown of $Y^{3,2}$.
-Once the $K$-theoretic blowup equations are known, our derivation can be easily carried over, and a compact formula for all the inequivalent $r$-vectors can be obtained.
+Once the $K$-theoretic blowup equations are known, our derivation can be easily carried over, and a compact formula for all the inequivalent $\mathbf{r}$-vectors can be obtained.
 It would be interesting to see if the sufficiency conjecture is always over-satisfied.